knowitall/openie/README.md

 Then you can run the resulting jar file as normal.

-    java -jar srlie-assembly.jar
+    java -jar openie-assembly.jar

 You may need to add the above memory options.

-    java -Xmx4g -XX:+UseConcMarkSweepGC -jar srlie-assembly.jar
+    java -Xmx4g -XX:+UseConcMarkSweepGC -jar openie-assembly.jar

 ### Command Line Interface

-`openie` takes one sentence per line.
+`openie` takes one sentence per line unless `--split` is specified.
+If `--split` is specified, the input text will be split into sentences.
 You can either pipe input from Standard Input, specify an input file (an option first argument), or type sentences interactively.
 Output will be written to Standard Output unless a second option argument is specified for an output file.

+`openie` takes a number of command line arguments.
+To see them all run `java -jar openie-assembly.jar --usage`.
+Of particular interest are `--ignore-errors` which continues running even if an exception is encountered, and `--split` which splits the input document text into sentences.

-There are two formats--an simple format made for ease of reading and a columnated format used for machine processing.
+There are two formats--a simple format made for ease of reading and a columnated format used for machine processing.
 The format can be specified with either `--format simple` or `--format columnated`.
 The simple format is chosen by default.

 #### Simple Format